-Anyone else think kid magazines might get your kids and students reading more?
+Does anyone else think that magazines for kids might get your children and students to read more?

 Would your kids read more if they had a magazine subscription?
 Probably.

-And if you’re a teacher, you can use magazines in your classroom for variety in reading selections well as to study short pieces of writing as mentor texts.
+And if you’re a teacher, you can use magazines for kids in your classroom for variety in reading selections well as to study short pieces of writing as mentor texts.

 The Best Magazines for Kids (That Get Them Reading)